 Start by honestly assessing whether your back pain is acute (recent onset, severe) or chronic (ongoing for months).
 This distinction is crucial because the evidence shows different treatments work for different types of back pain.

-Your 4-Week Evidence-Based Action Plan
+My 4-Week Evidence-Based Action Plan

 - Week 1-2: For acute pain, use NSAIDs as directed and apply heat 15-20 minutes several times daily.
 Stay as active as possible without increasing pain.